 3. Written words must be linked to the spoken language

 When kids are infants, you can read books in any language.
 In the early years, children are primarily looking at the pictures.

-Families who are in the process of adding a minority language often introduce words bilingually through books in the dominant language.
+Families who are in the process of adding a minority language often translate books in the dominant language they have at home.

 Eventually, the written text should be associated with the sounds of the language.
 Language experts generally recommend that children should be exposed to books in the minority language.